Most interesting landmarks of Micronesia

-Other archaeological monuments
+Other archaeological monuments of Micronesia

 - Ancient footpaths of Yap – Federated States of Micronesia, Yap.
 The villages of Yap island are connected with a network of ancient footpaths.
 Paths are laid with stones and are slightly above the surrounding ground.
 These footpath have bee well preserved over the centuries and often are beautified with flowers and decorative shrubs.

 - Menka – Federated States of Micronesia, Kosrae.
 Archaeological site, considered to be an important religious site with the ruins of diverse structures.

 - Omedokel Cave – Palau, Rock Islands.
 2,300 – 1,400 years old burial site of the early inhabitants of islands and some 1000 years old burials of newer inhabitants.
 Older burials belong to extinct dwarf people, possibly weighing just 28 – 47 kg.

 - Sculpted hills of Ngchemiangel – Palau, Aimeliik (Babeldoab Island).
 Relief of island has been sculpted and there have been created extensive terraces.
 Created in the 5th – 16th century AD.